Shell Scripting and macOS

 If I do something on the command line more than a couple of times, I start thinking about how to stop doing it by hand.
 That instinct is the thread running through all of these articles.
 Most of them came straight out of my own workflow: a small annoyance, a few lines of shell, and a task that never needs my full attention again.

-It adds up.
-Individually none of these scripts is impressive.
-Together they are the difference between a machine that works the way I think and one I am constantly fighting.
-The most complete version of this is my bootstrap script, which sets up an entire Mac from nothing in one command, but it started with exactly the kind of small one-off functions you will find in the first section.
+None of these scripts is impressive on its own.
+Stacked up over a few years, they make the machine work the way I think.
+The most complete version of this is my bootstrap script, which sets up an entire Mac from nothing in one command, but it started with exactly the kind of small one-off functions you'll find in the first section.

 Shell scripting